Content Policy

 • Our SaaS solutions: CrisisSuite and the Simulated Media Tool (SMT);

-• Additional communication channels used to reach large groups, such as email newsletters.
+• Additional communication channels used to reach large audiences, such as email newsletters.

 Examples of content:

-• Web content, product information, blogs, and news articles;
+• Website content, product information, blogs, and news articles;

 • User manuals and knowledge base articles;

-• Content that has been entered or generated within our platforms, including:
+• Content entered or generated within our platforms, including:

 • Factual information about (preparation for) crises and incidents, entered and managed by customers in CrisisSuite;